September JOLTS Report Suggests Continued Labor Market Cooling

 Job openings reported today by the U.S. Bureau of Labor Statistics fell approximately 4% in March, following the trend seen in online job postings.
 Meanwhile, layoffs and discharges rose 16%, nearing pre-pandemic levels.
 Both shifts show that demand for labor is cooling overall.

-Job openings reported by the U.S. Bureau of Labor Statistics were revised upwards for December and remained sky-high in January, even as survey data on business hiring plans and active online job postings pointed to declining demand for labor.
+Job openings reported by the U.S. Bureau of Labor Statistics were revised downwards for January and fell further in February, following the trend seen in online job postings.